Skip to main content

 How will I look straight after RF Skin Resurfacing and Skin Needling?
 Is there any downtime?

-Will my skin peel off after having a chemical peel and how long will it peel for?
+Will my skin peel off after having a chemical peel, and how long will it peel for?

-We offer a variety of skin peels and each one contains a different level of intensity.
+We offer a variety of skin peels, and each one contains a different level of intensity.
 Our lighter peels will show little to no shedding at all whilst our strong peels will show some shedding of the skin as it is deeply exfoliating.